Airbus Family of Commercial Aircraft

 Every minute an Airbus aircraft takes off somewhere around the world.
 Airbus is well-established and one of the world’s top most aircraft manufacturers of passenger airliners.
 The company was established in 1970 in Europe in competition with American airplane manufacturing organizations, including Boeing.

 Airbus’ diverse aviation product line includes everything from passenger jetliners to fighters to helicopters and private jets.
 Airbus has established standards for efficiency and comfort in the modern aviation industry.

 Airbus categorizes it passenger aircraft into families based on their make and model.
-Its top families include A220, A320, A330, A350, and A380.
+Its top families include A220, A319/320, A330, A350, and A380.
 The largest one is the Airbus A380 family, a double decker aircraft which it announced in 2022 it will no longer build.

 Airbus A320 Family

 The Airbus A320 family is one of the largest and most successful aircraft families in the industry.
 An A320 series features seating between 100 and 240 with the longest and widest single-aisle cabin.

 The Airbus A320 series consists of the A318, A319, A320, and A321 aircraft.
 This most widely used Airbus aircraft family is used on both short and long distance air travels to transport passengers and cargo.

 Watch an A320 land at Detroit DTW airport!: